-The extension of a yacc source file is used to determine the extension of the resulting C or C++ file.
-Files with the extension .y will be turned into .c files; likewise, .yy will become .cc; .y++, c++; .yxx, .cxx; and .ypp, .cpp.
+The extension of a yacc source file is used to determine the extension of the resulting C or C++ source and header files.
+Note that header files are generated only when the -d Yacc option is used; see below for more information about this flag, and how to specify it.
+Files with the extension .y will thus be turned into .c sources and .h headers; likewise, .yy will become .cc and .hh, .y++ will become c++ and h++, .yxx will become .cxx and .hxx, and .ypp will become .cpp and .hpp.

-Likewise, lex source files can be used to generate C or C++; the extensions .1, .11, .1++, .1xx, and .1pp are recognized.
+Similarly, lex source files can be used to generate C or C++; the extensions .1, .11, .1++, .1xx, and .1pp are recognized.